 Overdrive reduces ghosting by speeding the rate at which pixels transition through higher voltages.
 When done correctly, the pixel reaches that level quickly, then changes for the next frame before voltage gets too high.

-Motion blur reduction, also known as ultra low motion blur (ULMB in the photo below) maintains motion resolution when on-screen action becomes more intense.
+Meanwhile, motion blur reduction, also known as ultra low motion blur (ULMB in the photo below), maintains motion resolution when on-screen action becomes more intense.

 Here’s what to consider before deciding for or against the two:

 - Overdrive can create inverse ghosting artifacts, so check our reviews to learn how good a monitor’s overdrive feature is.
 You can test your own monitor’s overdrive by using the BlurBusters UFO test.
 Watch the UFO while switching between your monitor’s different overdrive options.
 When you see a white trail behind the saucer, you’ve gone too far.

 - You can’t use motion blur reduction and G-Sync / FreeSync at the same time.
 Gamers should opt for Adaptive-Sync every time.
 A fast graphics card running at 60 fps and higher with G-Sync or FreeSync will pretty much eliminate any need for motion blur reduction.

 - Motion blur reduction reduces overall brightness.
 We’ve tested monitors that cut brightness by over 60% if blur reduction is on.

 Gaming monitors often go on sale, but it’s hard to tell if you’re actually getting a good deal.
 The first way to find out is to check reviews to make sure it’s the right monitor for you.

 You can also tell if you’re getting a good sales discount on a name-brand monitor with the following guidelines: